dmartin-projects/python-Api-project-varsome/README.md

 ## API

-This APIrest is build with Django Rest Framework.
+This REST API is build with Django Rest Framework.
 To use it follow next steps

 ### start server